 With a career in community development spanning over 30 years, Gill’s most recent role has been as CEO of Community Centres SA, the peak body for community and neighbourhood centres throughout South Australia.
 It was in this position over a ten-year period that she gained a wealth of experience in many areas including quality improvement systems, particularly in the Australian Service Excellence Standards, outcomes development, community-based governance, grass roots leadership development, social inclusion, collective impact, adult community education and advocacy.

 Gill has learned firsthand of the benefits of building the capacity of organisations, particularly small organisations, and as a strategic thinker, can help people make tough decisions and work respectfully to bring others along.
 She is now keen to use the skills and experience she has gained over many years to work with organisations committed to getting the best outcomes possible for the people and communities they serve.

 John Hendry, Governance and Dispute Resolution Specialist

-Both as a lawyer and in-house counsel with Aboriginal Health and Research Council (AH&MRC) John has provided support to many organisations and individuals for more than 20 years, working successfully with managers, chairpersons and CEOs alike.
+Both in his capacity as a lawyer and former in-house counsel with Aboriginal Health and Research Council (AH&MRC) John has provided support to many organisations and individuals for more than 20 years, working successfully with managers, chairpersons and CEOs alike.
 His approach to problem solving is multi-faceted involving all options, but always providing accessible, pragmatic solution-driven advice.

-As an advocate for the AH&MRC John has built a relationship of trust with many Aboriginal community-controlled health services and assisted them with developing Board and management expertise, constitutions and general legal processes.
-He has dealt with both state and federal governments in relation to developing Aboriginal health policy, was a member of the Close the Gap Steering Committee from its inception, and has provided advice, mentoring and support to successive Aboriginal leaders of AH&MRC.
+During his employment at the AHMRC John has built a relationship of trust with many Aboriginal community-controlled health services and assisted them with developing Board and management expertise, constitutions and general legal processes.
+He has dealt with both state and federal governments in relation to developing Aboriginal health policy, was a member of the Close the Gap Steering Committee from its inception and has provided advice, mentoring and support to successive Aboriginal leaders of AH&MRC.